6yozo/qmk_keymap/README.md

 to type them (For example: '[' is typed by AltGr-f).
-In this case there is no key to move - more precisly whichever key is used both the base character and its shifted pair must be overriden - in this case I have decided to move F1..Fx keys.
+In this case there is no key to move - more precisly whichever key is used both the base character and its shifted pair must be overriden - in this case I have decided to move F1..Fx keys (these are dummy Fn buttons).

 TODO
 ---

-Try to restore RALT to its original position
+- Try to restore RALT to its original position.

+- On Fun layer make the shifted key versions the same as the unshifted buttons.

+- Disable the effect of any modifier apart from shift on dummy Fn buttons at a minimum.